DinoChiesa/apigee-proxy-generator/README.md

   ...
 ```

+When constructing API Proxies via templates, the template should the "boilerplate"
+function that you want to be common to all proxies.
+This might be verifying required input
+credentials, standard fault handling, maybe rate limiting, and so on.

+Rather than considering a single file as the template, with Apigee, the exploded
+proxy _bundle_ can be the template, and the act of evaluating the template would
+apply the data iteratively over each file in the bundle.

-This kind of static replacement is handy but limited.
+Static placeholder replacement is handy but limited.
+You can't use static

-Rather than just use static field replacement, this demonstration uses
+templating to construct proxies that have varying numbers of conditional
+flows.
+With static templating, you can't conditionally include segments of the
+template.
+To address that limitation, most modern templating engines have more
+dynamic capabilities.

+This demonstration tool uses
 [nodejs](https://nodejs.org/en/) and the
-[lodash](https://lodash.com/docs/4.17.15#template) package for templating.
-This
+[lodash](https://lodash.com/docs/4.17.15#template) package for templating, which
-means each file in the API proxy bundle "template" can go well beyond static
-field replacement to include looping, conditionals, and arbitrary JavaScript
+includes capabilities like looping, conditionals, and arbitrary JavaScript
 logic.
 This gives much more flexibility in what the template can do.

 For example, a template can include logic that would: